sorinirimies/tui-piechart/EXAMPLES.md

 # Examples Guide

-This project includes seven interactive examples demonstrating different aspects of the tui-piechart widget.
-Most examples follow a consistent 4-chart layout in a 2x2 grid for easy comparison.
+This project includes eleven interactive examples demonstrating different aspects of the tui-piechart widget.
+Most examples follow a consistent layout in a grid for easy comparison.

 ## Example Structure